 Does Turtle Island Foods tempeh contain a lot of sodium?

 No, our “cake” tempeh is very low in sodium – it has between 0mg to 13mg of sodium per 3 oz. serving, depending upon the flavor.
-Our “cake” tempeh' is available in three flavors, organic soy, organic five-grain and spicy veggie.
+Our “cake” tempeh' is available in two flavors, organic soy and organic five-grain.
 This low sodium product is easy to cook with and takes a marinade very well.

 Does your tempeh contain peanuts?

 Our tempeh does NOT contain peanuts.
 However, some of our ingredient suppliers do process peanuts in their facilities; they have segregation and sanitation procedures in place to minimize the risks of cross-contamination, and we require documentation to this effect from each of our vendors.
 If you have a specific allergy question, please contact us directly and we will answer your question promptly.

 What common allergens are in your tempeh products?

 Soy is an ingredient in our all tempeh products and is considered to be “major allergen” by the FDA.

 Black “spots” on your tempeh are mold, entirely normal and perfectly edible.
 The white stuff you see between the soybeans is also the same mold.
 Tempeh is a fermented soy product, inoculated with Rhizophus oligosprorus, which is the species of mold used to ferment tempeh and bind the beans together.
 After we inoculate and incubate the beans, we steam the tempeh before we package, refrigerate and ship our tempeh.
 If you have mold on your tempeh that is a color other than black or white, please do not eat it.